What is the Best Chalk Paint Brand in January, 2020

 While this may make rolling unthinned chalk paint a bit messy and futile, it can be far more disastrous to a paint gun, clogging up the machine and requiring an extensive breakdown to properly clean it.
-That said, even if you figure out the proper consistency for using a paint gun with chalk paint, this application method still requires an experienced hand to prevent an uneven application that will either look splotchy or layer the paint too thick in various places.
+That said, even if you figure out the proper consistency for using a paint gun , this application method still requires an experienced hand to prevent an uneven application that will either look splotchy or layer the paint too thick in various places.

 This is by far the least common type of application method and we only found a single brand that even offers it.
 Essentially, this method takes chalk paint and applies it through an aerosol can like any other spray paint.
 While this can speed up the application time, the chalk paint must be exceedingly thin for it to be sprayed from an aerosol can.
 This means that this kind of chalk paint will require more coats to get the same color saturation and will definitely need a protective finish to prevent any cracking or scratching to the project once the paint has cured.

 Thankfully, such a thin consistency of chalk paint does mean the curing process will be quicker than most.